 - Extremely light

 - Quality mount included

 - Versatile; operates with both camera and smartphones

-Comica CVM-V30 LITE is constructed mainly of plastic, but its overall weight of 52 grams makes it lighter than many smaller microphones available on the market.
+Comica CVM-V30 LITE is constructed mainly of plastic, but its overall weight makes it lighter than many smaller microphones on the market.
 Once plugged into the device you intend to use, the microphone begins working immediately.
 Honestly, this microphone is great for its affordable price.

-We tested the sound quality of this microphone and found it to be second to none among its competitors.
+We thoroughly evaluated the sound quality of this microphone and found it to be second to none among its competitors.
 You don’t even need a connector as this microphone has a built-in cable with a plug-and-play functionality.

 View on Amazon: Comica V30 LITE